Jacinda Ardern extends $5.2b small business loans scheme to the end of the year

 "What this does is say that if you don't need it, you don't have to apply but it will be there for several more months."

+As for the Government's "jobs, jobs, jobs" initiative, Wilson said it sounded more like a goal than a plan.

+"The concern I've got, a lot of the Government's job proposals seem to be able to spend a lot of money building things out of concrete or sending people into the bush to clean up the environment but neither of those are really long term positions so I'm not sure that they're going to do more than just tie us over."

-National Party finance spokesman Paul Goldsmith said the extension to the loan scheme was "modest".
+Meanwhile, National Party finance spokesman Paul Goldsmith said the extension to the loan scheme was "modest".

 "I'm sure it will be welcomed, but we haven't got a commercial rent solution, which the Government has promised - but we're still waiting."